Stealing Her Thoughts

 Her mind reminds me of the Bizra.

-But she won’t, or can’t tolerate much contradiction in herself.
+She knows that most people live with contradiction, but she won’t, or can’t tolerate much contradiction in herself.

 I cry inside when I feel how much she loves Shazira and me.